yushchenko/site/content/articles/0002_site_from_scratch_1_the_first_page.md

     runtime: python
     api_version: 1

-Now basic configuration is done and the site's ready to respond on incoming requests executing code in `main.py` so it's a nice time to proceed with the next step.
+Now the basic configuration is done and the site's ready to respond on incoming requests executing code in `main.py` so it's a nice time to proceed with the next step.